 On the other hand, the cost will also differ depending on the model which you ordered.
 That is why be sure to shop around and look for the best options that suit your budget as well as piloting needs.

-I hope that you’ve learned a lot about gasoline-powered drones in this guide.
+We hope that you’ve learned a lot about gasoline-powered drones in this guide.

 While gas models aren’t widely available on the market yet (most are DIY projects and Kickstart projects), they may become more common as the technology becomes better.